cfriedline/2015-12-15-rutgers/lessons/01-working-with-openrefine.md

 ~~~
 - Click Browse, find Portal_rodents_19772002_scinameUUIDs.csv
 - Click next to open Portal_rodents_19772002_scinameUUIDs.csv
 - Refine gives you a preview - a chance to show you it understood the file.
-If, for example, your file was really tab-delimited, the preview might look strange, you would choose the correct separator in the box shown and click "update preview."
+If, for example, your file was really delimited with tabs, the preview might look strange, you would choose the correct separator in the box shown and click "update preview."

-If all looks well, click _Create Project._
+If all looks well, click "Create Project"
 ~~~

 ## Faceting